GadoSpinâ„¢ P

 • Is based on a linear polymer of a tailored molecular weight

-• Enables higher resolution through a longer steady state period and a wide acquisition timeframe
+• Enables higher resolution images through a longer steady state period and a wide acquisition timeframe

 • GadoSpin P is Viscover's leading blood pool agent for MR angiography